emrspecialistsamer/aws-lake-formation-workshop/website/content/70-additional-labs/701-glue-to-lakeformation-migration/7014-Migrate Permissions to LakeFormation.md

 </ol>

 <ol start="1">
-<h4>Switch Your Data Stores to the Lake Formation Permissions Model</h4>
+<h4>Step 4: Switch Your Data Stores to the Lake Formation Permissions Model</h4>
 <li>Now, we will make switch to lake formation access model. <strong>It is recommended</strong> to upgrade to new model, one S3 bucket location at time.
 Repeat the process for each bucket that are referenced by your data catalog.
 Before registering a location, perform a verification step to ensure that the correct principals have the required Lake Formation permissions.
 For this, log in as admin to Cloud9 console you created.
 We will need to create an <b>admin</b> profile so will have to disable AWS managed temporary credentials as in image below.
 Use AWS Cloud9-->Preferences-->AWS Settings</li>

 <img src="/images/gluemigration020.png" style="margin:15px 0px; border:1px solid black" />